 From the 1950s through the 1970s, Corrie ten Boom traveled to 64 countries, speaking and preaching about Jesus Christ.
 Her 1971 book, The Hiding Place, became a best-seller.”

 I have several passions including writing and teaching.
-One of my purposes is writing for ButterflyLiving and writing Bible Studies.
-This is an excerpt from a Bible Study I wrote on Understanding Who I am in Christ & how being secure in our identity helps us find purpose.
+One of my God-given purposes is writing for ButterflyLiving and writing Bible Studies.
+Here is an excerpt from a Bible Study I wrote on Understanding Who I am in Christ & how being secure in our identity helps with finding your purpose in God.

-Now that doesn’t mean we can’t learn new skills, but when the things we invest in line up with what we enjoy, we are able to give and serve at a new level.”
-(BTW I never became a life guard!)
+I learned we can always learn new skills, but when we invest our time in pursuits we enjoy, we are able to give and serve at a new level.
+(BTW I never became a lifeguard!)

-Even if our current job does not line up with what we are passionate about, we can start by cultivating a hobby or even better a place to serve using our talent and skills.
+Even if we feel our current job does not complement what we are passionate about or our purpose in God, we can start cultivating a hobby or a place to serve using our God-given talents and skills.

-What Does the Bible say About Our Purpose?
+What Does the Bible Say About My Purpose in Life?

 The Bible is full of stories and characters with different purposes to fulfill.
 Regardless of the call on our life, we can all make a difference.
 Every person is valuable to God and has a purpose.